leesegal95/computer-networking/Notes/chapter-1.md

     - residential, enterprise (company, university, commercial) ISPs
 - Access ISPs in turn must be interconnected
     - so that any two hosts can send packets to each other
-- Resulting network of networks is ery complex
+- Resulting network of networks is very complex
     - evolution was driven by economics and national policies

 - large number of global ISP that are interconnected to each other